srimur/YoutubePlaylistScraper/README.md

 - The Markdown automatically gets copied to clipboard (or you can manually copy it from the output provided)
 - Paste the Markdown in you Notion Page
-- Now you can keep track of watched videos and strike it as you complete
+- Now you can keep track of watched videos and strike it as you complete, These are hyperlinks to the videos.

 <br>
 <img src="https://github.com/user-attachments/assets/387b0de1-6a50-44a6-a1cf-b90e625c37c3" alt="gif11" width="800"/>